LuuAnhDuc-20204875/Sign_Language_Learning_Application/README.md

 - 🎯 **Quiz Mode**
   - Randomly chooses target letters.
-  - User signs the requested letter to gain score.
+  - The user signs the requested letter to gain score.
-  - Great for self-testing and evaluation.
+  - Good for self-testing and quick evaluation.

 - 🐍 **Snake Game (Hand-Controlled)**
   - Classic snake game where the **index finger** position controls the snake.